Turmeric and fertility

 This plant contains active ingredients that give it its healing effects, such as curcumin and curcuminoids, turmerol, zingiberene, borneol and cineol, as well as minerals such as calcium, iron, magnesium, phosphorus, potassium, sodium and zinc, vitamin C, B complex vitamins , vitamin E, Vitamin D2 and D3 and vitamin K.

-For one thing, curcumin has potent anti-inflammatory effects, comparable to nonsteroidal anti-inflammatory drugs (NSAIDs).
+For one thing, curcumin has potent anti-inflammatory effects, comparable to non-steroidal anti-inflammatory drugs (NSAIDs).
 It acts by regulating certain molecules involved in inflammatory processes.
-And the fact that inflammation is a common feature of many conditions that affect fertility makes it a good tool to support fertility.
-Conditions that are characterized by inflammation and can negatively affect fertility are polycystic ovary syndrome or PCOS, endometriosis or uterine fibroids.
+And the fact that inflammation is a common feature in many conditions that affect fertility makes it a good tool to support fertility.
+Conditions that are characterized by inflammation and can negatively affect fertility include polycystic ovary syndrome or PCOS, endometriosis, or uterine fibroids.
 PMS and especially dysmenorrhea (pain during menstruation) are also associated with inflammation.

 LINK Turmeric piperine in tablets (this is the one I usually recommend in consultation)